jgnagy/connected/README.md

 ### Simple Uses

-For a simpler use-cases, the classes `Connected::GenericNode`, `Connected::GenericConnection`, and `Connected::Path` will suffice.
+For simpler use-cases, the classes `Connected::GenericNode`, `Connected::GenericConnection`, and `Connected::Path` will suffice.
 These can either be subclassed or extended to wrap any real work.
 First, I'll just demonstrate how they work with an undirected graph (meaning a set of bidirectional connections):

 ```ruby
 require 'connected'